| Albert Tucker |

 LOCAL ENCOUNTER: By night, 2D4 Orcs bringing cave fish and drinking water to the Cyclopes.

-The statute was erected on the site of a battle against the snakes.
-The evil dogs have tricked the ghosts of dead soldiers into attacking travellers; seven Phantom Cavalry (CC2) who charge anyone they see, under the false assumption they're cultists.
+The statute was erected on the site of a battle against the Serpentmen.
+The evil dogs have since tricked the ghosts of dead soldiers into attacking travellers.
+These seven Phantom Cavalry (CC2) charge anyone they see under the false assumption they're cultists.

-If convinced otherwise (successfully Turning Undead or freeing the White Cadejo would work), the cavalrymen switch sides and try to kill the black shucks for their treachery.
+If convinced otherwise (successfully Turning Undead or freeing the White Cadejo would work) the cavalrymen switch sides; attacking the black shucks for their treachery.

 If freed and his temple secured, the canine shrinekeeper rewards rescuers with free clerical healing (including limb replacement, per Even More Gods) and treasure his predecessors took from dead travellers - a Potion of Flying, Potion of Invisibility, Ring of Control Humans and 20,210 GP in mixed coinage, pelts and trade goods.